This post may contain affiliate links. Please read our disclosure policy.

 Instructions

-• Whisk together the mayonnaise, sour cream, chili powder, garlic powder, salt, and black pepper in a large bowl until smooth.
+• Whisk together the mayonnaise, sour cream, and packet of taco seasoning mix in a large bowl until smooth.

 • To the bowl, add the southwest corn, mild green chiles, green onions, jalapeno pepper, and mexican cheese blend.
 Stir together until all the ingredients are fully combined.